 Step-down converters draw current from the input supply in pulses.
 The average height of these pulses is equal to load current, and the duty cycle is equal to V{OUT}/V{IN} .
-Rise and fall times of the current are very fast.
+Rise and fall time of the current is very fast.
 A local bypass capacitor across the input supply is necessary to ensure proper operation of the regulator and minimize the ripple current fed back into the input supply.
 The capacitor also forces switching current to flow in a tight local loop, minimizing EMI.

-Do not cheat on the ripple current rating of the input bypass capacitor, but also do not be overly concerned with the value in microfarads.
-The input capacitor is intended to absorb all the switching current ripple, which can have an RMS value as high as one half of the load current.
+Do not cheat on the ripple current rating of the Input bypass capacitor, but also don't get hung up on the value in microfarads.
+The input capacitor is intended to absorb all the switching current ripple, which can have an RMS value as high as one half of load current.
 Ripple current ratings on the capacitor must be observed to ensure reliable operation.
 In many cases it is necessary to parallel two capacitors to obtain the required ripple rating.
 Both capacitors must be of the same value and manufacturer to guarantee power sharing.
 The actual value of the capacitor in microfarads is not particularly important because at 200kHz, any value above $15\mu F$ is essentially resistive.
 RMS ripple current rating is the critical parameter.
 Actual RMS current can be calculated from:

-$$I{\text{RIPPLE}(\text{RMS})} = I{\text{OUT}} \sqrt{V{\text{OUT}} (V{\text{IN}} - V{\text{OUT}}) / V{\text{IN}}^2}$$
+$$I{RIPPLE(RMS)} = I{OUT} \sqrt{V{OUT}(V{IN} - V{OUT})/V{IN}^2}$$

 The term inside the radical has a maximum value of 0.5 when input voltage is twice output, and stays near 0.5 for a relatively wide range of input voltages.
 It is common practice therefore to simply use the worst-case value and assume that RMS ripple current is one half of load current.
-At maximum output current of 1.5A for the LT1578, the input bypass capacitor should be rated at 0.75A ripple current.
+At maximum output current of 1.5A for the LT1576, the input bypass capacitor should be rated at 0.75A ripple current.
 Note however, that there are many secondary considerations in choosing the final ripple current rating.
 These include ambient temperature, average versus peak load current, equipment operating schedule, and required product lifetime.
 For more details, see Application Notes 19 and 46, and Design Note 95.